 Commonly Asked Questions

-Over 80% of all spinal cord injury victims are men, with an average age of about 40.
-Most victims have a job, but the majority are single, without children.
+Over 80% of all spinal cord injuries occur in men, with an average age of about 40.
+Most have a job, but the majority are single, without children.

 Do people recover from spinal cord injury?

 Rarely.
-Although a spinal cord injury victim may recover some function of affected limbs as long as 18 months after the incident, only a very small fraction ever recover full function.
+Although you may recover after a spinal cord injury some function of affected limbs as long as 18 months after the incident, only a very small fraction ever recover full function.

 Is there a cure for spinal cord injury?

 No, although there are many promising avenues of research.
-We can hope for a cure, but the primary focus must be on helping spinal cord injury victims to adapt to their injuries.
+We can hope for a cure, but the primary focus must be on helping those with spinal cord injuries to adapt to their injuries.

 What is the estimated lifetime cost of spinal cord injury?

 Spinal cord injury can be initially very expensive with ongoing expenses.
-In 2008, the estimated lifetime cost for a 25-year-old high quadriplegia victim (C1-C4) was over $3 million, with over $800,000 in expenses during the first year alone.
+In 2008, the estimated lifetime cost for a 25-year-old with high quadriplegia (C1-C4) was over $3 million, with over $800,000 in expenses during the first year alone.
 For a paraplegic, the lifetime cost is over $1 million, with nearly $300,000 in expenses during the first year.
-This does not take into account the lost wages of a spinal cord injury victim, which averages about $65,000 a year.
+This does not take into account the lost wages after a spinal cord injury, which averages about $65,000 a year.

-Many spinal cord injury victims can work, and most want to.
-However, it takes time for spinal cord injury victims to adapt to their injuries.
-One year after injury, only about 12% of victims are employed, a figure that rises to about 35% by 20 years after injury.
+Many can work after spinal cord injury, and most want to.
+However, it takes time to adapt to their injuries.
+One year after injury, only about 12% of those injured are employed, a figure that rises to about 35% by 20 years after injury.
 Few of them are able to match their pre-injury levels of income.

 Unfortunately, yes, although they enjoy much longer lives than in the past.
 A person who becomes paraplegic at age 20 has a life expectancy of about 65.
 A person who becomes quadriplegic at age 20 has a life expectancy of about 60.